eWaterCycle/infra/README.md

   - Set `co_irods` to `false` as we do not use irods
   - Set `co_research_drive` to `false` as we do not use research drive
   - As interactive parameters expose following:
+   - shared_data_source:
+      - label: Shared data source
+      - description: Source of shared data.
+Set to `dcache` or `samba`.
+When samba is picked then you need to have a Samba server running inside the organization and filling rclone_cache_dir parameter is not needed.
+    - rclone_cache_dir:
+      - label: Rclone cache directory
+      - description: Path where rclone cache is stored.
+Set to `/data/<storage item name for rclone cache>`.
     - alt_home_location:
       - label: Homes path
       - description: Path where home directories are stored.
 Set to `/data/<storage item name for homes>`.